safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 This means if the coin is transferred to someone else, the previous owner can no longer make changes to that coin.
 The change is irreversible.

-An interesting point on this is that unlike bitcoin which must have the transaction included in a block before it's considered irreversible, safecoin is instantly irreversible.
+An interesting point on this is that unlike bitcoin which must have the transaction included in a block before it's considered irreversible, safecoin is immediately irreversible.

 [Back to Table Of Contents](#irreversible_toc)